 - Education resources and programmes that connect pupils, teachers and/or education providers directly with research.

-Activities must take place by the end of December 2018.
-Successful applicants will be supported by the University Public Engagement team with advice and training, and must submit a concluding report including thorough evaluation upon completion of the project.
+Successful applicants will be supported by the University Public Engagement team with advice and training, and must submit an interim and concluding report including thorough evaluation upon completion of the project.